PaulGreer1/dependecy-injection/README.md

 ### Dependency Injection

 This app demontrates the dependency injection (DI) pattern.
-But first, a few words about cats.
+But first, I need to say a few words about cats.

 Cats are individuals.
 Some like to play, some like to hunt, others are very clean.
 Every household should have a cat, but which type?